Model-Centric and Data-Centric Aspects of Active Learning for Deep Neural Networks: Background

-\paragraph{Neural network architectures and models.} We use the MNIST \cite{lecun-mnisthandwrittendigit-2010}, Fashion-MNIST \cite{DBLP:journals/corr/abs-1708-07747} and CIFAR-10 \cite{Krizhevsky2009LearningImages} data sets for training and evaluation of the networks in different active learning paradigms.
+\paragraph*{Neural network architectures and models} We use the MNIST \cite{lecun-mnisthandwrittendigit-2010}, Fashion-MNIST \cite{DBLP:journals/corr/abs-1708-07747} and CIFAR-10 \cite{Krizhevsky2009LearningImages} data sets for training and evaluation of the networks in different active learning paradigms.
 There are 70000 images in MNIST and Fashion-MNIST, where each image consists of $28\times 28$ features.
 CIFAR-10 contains 60000 images with $32 \times 32 \times 3$ features.
 10000 images from each data set are reserved as a test set.
 The same network is used for both the MNIST and Fashion-MNIST data sets and is referred to as $\mathrm{ANN1}_{m,e}$.
 The network consists of three layers with $m$ neurons in the hidden layer and $e$ is the number of epochs.
 For the CIFAR-10 data set, we use a convolutional neural network consisting of several layers that uses 50 epochs, which we refer to as $\mathrm{CNN1}$.
-The pseudocode for both types of networks can be found in the supplemental.